Managing dog behaviour with ABAdog in general practice

 Required or strongly recommended

-- Before all behavioural appointments with a vet.
+• Before all behavioral appointments with a vet.

-- Before starting ANY dog on long term behaviour medications (if they have not been provided with a behaviour modification plan e.g. specialist referral).
+• Before starting ANY dog on long term behavior medications (if they have not been provided with a behavior modification plan e.g. specialist referral).

 Recommended